mvolkmann/blog/src/smalltalk.md

 Click the "Where" button to highlight the next message to be sent in the code.

 The Debug window will close when the end of the selected code is reached.

+Using `self halt` in the middle of Morphic operations seems to produce unexpected results.
+TODO: Why?

 ### Change Sorter Windows